XXIC3CXSTL3Z/stock_project/README.md

 # Stock Prediction CLI

-Python CLI that fetches prices (or reads a CSV), engineers richer technical factors, trains classical or deep models, and suggests portfolio weights using a Markowitz-style allocation.
+Python CLI that fetches prices (or reads a CSV), engineers richer technical factors, trains classical or deep models, and suggests portfolio weights using Markowitz / risk-parity / Black-Litterman allocations.
 Ships with a small sample dataset so you can run it out of the box.

 ## Setup